cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/domain.html.markdown

 The following argument applies only to private domains.

-* `org` - (Optional, String) The GUID of the Org that owns this domain.
-If provided then this will be a private domain.
+* `org` - (Optional, String) The ID of the Org that owns this domain.
+If specified, this resource will provision a private domain.
+By default, the provisioned domain is a public (shared) domain.

 ## Attributes Reference